hendkai/paperless_sort_low_quality_ollama/README.md

 - `LOW_QUALITY_TAG_ID`: The tag ID for documents classified as low quality.
 - `HIGH_QUALITY_TAG_ID`: The tag ID for documents classified as high quality.
 - `MODEL_NAME`: The name of the model to be used with Ollama for analysis.
+- `SECOND_MODEL_NAME`: The name of the second model to be used with Ollama for analysis.
 - `MAX_DOCUMENTS`: The maximum number of documents to process in a single run.
 - `IGNORE_ALREADY_TAGGED`: Whether to ignore already tagged documents.
 - `CONFIRM_PROCESS`: Whether to require confirmation before processing.